 Source: Central Bureau of Statistics, Annual Data 2015, table 8.20

 It should be noted that Arab education developed as a by-product of the Israeli education system.
-The Compulsory Education law (1949) and the State Education Law (1953) have made education resources more accessible to the Arab population in Israel (Arar & Abu-Asbah, 2013).
-However, comparative analysis of the inputs to the Arab education system vs. those to the Jewish system clearly shows ongoing structural discrimination since the State of Israel was established (Balas, 2014) – in buildings, in allocations that increase the gap, in number of pupils in classrooms, and more (Winninger, 2012).
-The funds allocation triangle, which includes the state, the local council and the parents, widens the gap between the two systems.
-Furthermore, Arab localities are typically positioned in a low economic cluster, and the situation of most Arab localities is precarious, which further exacerbates the functioning of the Arab education system (Arar & Abu-Asbah, 2013).
-To close this gap, at least 1,700 additional teaching positions are required in Arab education.
-Additionally, there is a lack of educational psychologists, educational counsellors, regular attendance officers, communications clinicians, and other paramedical professions (Follow-up Committee, 2010).
+The Compulsory Education Law (1949) and the State Education Law (1953) made education resources more accessible to the Arab population in Israel (Arar & Abu-Asbah, 2013).
+However, comparative analysis of the inputs to the Arab education system vs. those to the Jewish system clearly shows ongoing structural discrimination since the State of Israel was established (Balas, 2014) – in buildings, in differential funding allocations that increase the gap, in number of pupils per classroom, and more (Winninger, 2012).
+The funding allocation triangle, consisting of the state, the local councils and the parents, widens the gap between the two systems.
+Furthermore, Arab localities are typically positioned in a low economic cluster, and the financial situation of most Arab localities is precarious, which further exacerbates the functioning of the Arab education system (Arar & Abu-Asbah, 2013).
+To close this gap, at least 1,700 additional teaching positions are required in the Arab education system.
+In addition, there is a shortage of educational psychologists, guidance counselors, regular attendance officers, speech therapists, and other paramedical professions (Follow-up Committee, 2010).

-The implications of the unequal allocation are expressed in the Arab education system’s achievements.
+The implications of the unequal allocation of resources are expressed in the Arab education system’s achievements.
 The percentage of success in matriculation exams in Jewish schools was 67% vs. 42% in Arab schools; a gap of 25% (Balas, 2014).
-The results of ‘school climate’ in the Meitzav exams indicate that Arab pupils are more involved in violence than Jewish pupils are, and a higher rate of them report insecurity at school and physical abuse by teachers (National Authority for Measurement and Evaluation, 2014).
+The results of ‘school climate’ assessment (Meitzav) indicate that Arab pupils are more involved in violence than Jewish pupils are, and a higher rate of them report insecurity at school and physical abuse by teachers (National Authority for Measurement and Evaluation, 2014).
 PISA results also indicate considerable gaps of over 100 points between pupils in the Arab vs. Jewish education system (Weissblai, 2013).
-Table 2+3 sheds light on some of these gaps.
+Tables 2 and 3 illustrate some of these gaps.

 Table 2.
-Gaps between Jewish and Arab education as a result of Israel’s education policy (2013-2014)
+Gaps between Jewish and Arab education under Israel’s education policy (2013-2014)